cosmos/cosmos-sdk/docs/modules/auth.rst

   Returns: ``[]types.Account``

-  Gets the signers from the Context
+  Gets the signers from the Context.

 Mapper
 ------